Capital Analysts LLC Acquires 2,789 Shares of Vanguard High Dividend Yield ETF (NYSEARCA:VYM)

 Capital Analysts LLC raised its holdings in shares of Vanguard High Dividend Yield ETF (NYSEARCA:VYM) by 6.7% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 44,524 shares of the company’s stock after purchasing an additional 2,789 shares during the quarter.
 Capital Analysts LLC’s holdings in Vanguard High Dividend Yield ETF were worth $4,664,000 at the end of the most recent reporting period.

 Several other large investors have also added to or reduced their stakes in the company.
 Morgan Stanley lifted its position in shares of Vanguard High Dividend Yield ETF by 5.6% during the first quarter.
 Morgan Stanley now owns 7,033,001 shares of the company’s stock worth $710,966,000 after purchasing an additional 371,073 shares during the last quarter.
-Creative Planning lifted its position in shares of Vanguard High Dividend Yield ETF by 247.4% during the second quarter.
-Creative Planning now owns 5,986,912 shares of the company’s stock worth $627,249,000 after purchasing an additional 4,263,565 shares during the last quarter.
-Envestnet Asset Management Inc. lifted its position in shares of Vanguard High Dividend Yield ETF by 1.6% during the second quarter.
-Envestnet Asset Management Inc. now owns 3,224,048 shares of the company’s stock worth $337,782,000 after purchasing an additional 51,917 shares during the last quarter.
-Ameriprise Financial Inc. lifted its position in shares of Vanguard High Dividend Yield ETF by 18.4% during the first quarter.
-Ameriprise Financial Inc. now owns 2,378,274 shares of the company’s stock worth $240,402,000 after purchasing an additional 369,295 shares during the last quarter.
-Finally, Sullivan Bruyette Speros & Blaney LLC lifted its position in shares of Vanguard High Dividend Yield ETF by 0.9% during the first quarter.
-Sullivan Bruyette Speros & Blaney LLC now owns 2,233,523 shares of the company’s stock worth $225,787,000 after purchasing an additional 19,237 shares during the last quarter.
+Creative Planning raised its holdings in shares of Vanguard High Dividend Yield ETF by 247.4% in the second quarter.
+Creative Planning now owns 5,986,912 shares of the company’s stock valued at $627,249,000 after acquiring an additional 4,263,565 shares in the last quarter.
+Envestnet Asset Management Inc. raised its holdings in shares of Vanguard High Dividend Yield ETF by 1.6% in the second quarter.
+Envestnet Asset Management Inc. now owns 3,224,048 shares of the company’s stock valued at $337,782,000 after acquiring an additional 51,917 shares in the last quarter.
+Ameriprise Financial Inc. raised its holdings in shares of Vanguard High Dividend Yield ETF by 18.4% in the first quarter.
+Ameriprise Financial Inc. now owns 2,378,274 shares of the company’s stock valued at $240,402,000 after acquiring an additional 369,295 shares in the last quarter.
+Finally, Sullivan Bruyette Speros & Blaney LLC raised its holdings in shares of Vanguard High Dividend Yield ETF by 0.9% in the first quarter.
+Sullivan Bruyette Speros & Blaney LLC now owns 2,233,523 shares of the company’s stock valued at $225,787,000 after acquiring an additional 19,237 shares in the last quarter.

 Want to see what other hedge funds are holding VYM?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Vanguard High Dividend Yield ETF (NYSEARCA:VYM).